jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

 ### 148 Offence to contravene directions
 (1) A licensed insurer, or an associated person of a licensed insurer, that fails to comply with a direction under this subpart commits an offence.
 (2) Every person commits an offence who, being an officer or employee of a licensed insurer or of an associated person of a licensed insurer, obstructs, hinders, or prevents the insurer or associated person from giving effect to a direction under this subpart.
-(3) Every person who commits an offence under this section is liable on summary conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):
+(3) Every person who commits an offence under this section is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):
   (b) in the case of a body corporate, to a fine not exceeding $500,000.